---------- Forwarded message ----------

 1. Dr King, Obama, Gandhi

 The first one I would touch upon is something from which we draw inspiration, Civil rights movement and the leaders that come to our mind are Martin Luther King Jr who was in the thick of the struggle and America's current president Obama who is the best example of the progress that has been made since.
 As of today in US there is no place, scenario or instance where discrimination is practiced.
 All have equal rights, equal opportunities and law.
 As evident in the fact that America today has its first black president in Mr. Obama.
 Now we need to realize that unlike in India where we get our representatives picked by the parties (which are all in the hands of the Brahmins) in US representatives are truly picked by the people.
 In fact even to get the party ticket candidates need to prove that they are the choice of the people.
 And we can also see that Obama has come to office not just because of the votes he got from the blacks but because he was chosen and elected by all of America (blacks, whites, Hispanics and other ethnicities living in the US).
 While we take inspiration for our movement in achievements like this (where equality and dignity has triumphed) we need to take notice as to how our enemies are using this into their advantage and be wary of the same.
 With respect to both these leaders it is clearly evident that they have drawn their inspiration from the principles of Liberty, Equality, Fraternity and must have drawn spiritual inspiration from their religion (Christianity) however they attribute these ideals and the principles of Non-Violence to Gandhi who notoriously has gained fame for them when in reality he has been the enemy of a free and fair society as we all know.
 This is a truth we need to bring to light and by doing so can garner support for our struggle.
 Now you might be thinking that someone like the president of America greets and meets prime ministers and high-commissioners who in our case are the product of the Brahmin system and hence they will never broach the truth.
 What we need to remember in this instance is that America is a land of opportunity and it does present opportunities for the common man to rise to influential positions.
 To illustrate this point I will take the example of a young man about my age.
 He is an American born to Gujarati immigrants.
 His Hollywood name in Kal Penn but his given name is Kalpen Suresh Modi.
 He is an actor and would introduce the then senator Obama during his campaign meetings in universities.
 So we can see that it was just an opportunity up for grabs and the same has been taken by this young man.
 Now after Mr. Obama took office he invited Kal Penn to be the Associate Director for South Asian cultural affairs which he has accepted.
 Now when you search for Kal Penn on the web his Wikipedia lists that he is influenced by Gandhi and revers him and such.
 What I want to highlight here is the fact that we Mulnivasis living in the US should diversify and enter all fields possible.
 Assume if it was one of us who was to get this close to the president and be their South Asian advisor wouldn't we give the truth about Gandhi, Congress and the still existent caste system!
-Some of the fields of works like acting, sports, politics, fashion, media have an inherent ability to reach out to a key and larger audience and as of today I only see upper caste Indian immigrants in them, we mulnivasis settled abroad should get out of the mold of education and employment and take advantage of these other fields.
+Some of the fields of works like acting, sports, politics, fashion, media have an inherent ability to reach out to a key and larger audience and as of today I only see upper caste Indian immigrants in them, we mulnivasis settled abroad should get out of the mold of education and employment and take advantage of these other fields.2.
+Upper Caste Organizations in the US

 When we step down from the level of presidents and get to the level of states and cities we see organizations like TANA, Telugu association of Morth America (upper castes from Andhra) and BANA, Brahmin association of North America.
 And then of course we have temples sprung up in different counties (equivalent to districts).
 What we see here is a focused approach on the part of upper castes to maintain their identity, keep all Hindus (mulnivasis) engaged even there in manuwadi dharma and finally channel our earnings into their coffers.
 Hope you can see all this and more in these simple, seemingly innocent actions.
 In contrast we mulnivasis have no such united front, no continuous cultural movement to bring us into the fold of Babasaheb.
-We need this and we need this now.
+We need this and we need this now.3.
+Work interactions

 3.1 Arranged Marriage

 When we get down to my work area I encounter other Indians and actually get to see our interactions with Americans.
 It is an interesting, delicate balance I should say when interactions happen between people who are liberated, those who are still bound (but don't know so), technology and innovation and old beliefs, cultures and traditions.
 One of the topics that comes up in such discussions is the tradition of arranged marriages.
 Indians are quick to criticize the high failure rate (close to 50%) of the marriages in America and proudly speak of the high success rate of arranged marriages.
 But we should look into the basics of marriage to understand if the success rate of arranged marriage (couples not seeking divorce) is the right measure, does it also mean that all these are successful marriages?
 To get married two people need to profess their love for each other and chose to unite, to divorce these same people need to realize the futility in continuing on and be willing to go their separate ways.
 If the former (professing love) needs 1% of courage the later (separating ways after living together) needs 110% courage.
 People in America can do this, they can profess their love and then when things go bad and when they realize that it's in the best interests of both parties to separate they build the courage and strength to do the same.
 They take responsibility for their actions right or wrong and stick to them.
 What I want to question the Indians supporting arranged marriage is if they are willing to show such courage and commitment.
 Can it be called a success then if youth in India who don't have the courage and ability to marry someone of their choice stay married to someone whom their parents pick/caste permits?
 We already decided that it is easy to profess love and hard to break up so when Indians don't have the means to profess love how can we expect them to break up and separate.
 In India marriage has been made a caste affair and suddenly the couple involved is not in it for themselves but are in it for every other reason (family pride, caste purity, horoscope, ability of their siblings to get married, prestige of their clan).
 In this case staying married because they don't have a choice, because they don't want to be social outcastes and bear inhuman social outcomes in my opinion can hardly be considered a measure of success.
-This is an understanding we need because we will then realize that all the merit that is being given to arranged marriage is humbug, just a sham and in reality arranged marriage is just a means to enforce perpetual caste system.
+This is an understanding we need because we will then realize that all the merit that is being given to arranged marriage is humbug, just a sham and in reality arranged marriage is just a means to enforce perpetual caste system.3.2 Modern India

 An immediate topic that follows above discussion and clearly shows the contradiction and confusion in the minds of Indians is regarding development/westernizing of India.
 We are asked regarding options (sports, music, arts, social interactions etc.) that a young man or woman can avail of in their free time.
 In a personal interaction with an American manager and about 10 Indian colleagues I answered the manager that the only way to spend free time in India is either by discussing cricket scores or by going to the movies.
 At this point my fellow Indians countered me by saying "that's not right - You can find all that you do in the US and more in India'.
 And they gave me examples of clubbing, dancing, parties, music etc. When I asked them as being representatives of that youth how many had engaged in such fun activities back in India none of them came forward.
 From this we can realized that Indians tend to hide the truth and are willing to believe in the mirage of development and prosperity.
-They disregard reality and say and act in a way that gives them a false sense of accomplishment & superiority.
+They disregard reality and say and act in a way that gives them a false sense of accomplishment & superiority.4.
+Meet, Greet and make friends

 A mundane thing for us (Indians) was brought to my attention by my wife Amanda.
 Before we were married she used to live in an apartment building and had some Indians (software engineers) as her neighbors.
 She tells me that on occasions when they would step out of their respective apartments at the same time and cross paths they would kind of ignore her, not greet her and hang their heads down and briskly walk away to the elevator, In cases where she would be a few feet behind them they would not hold the door for her or wait for her to join them.
 They would push the button and just head down while the door closes on my wife's face.
 She questioned me regarding this rude and uncivilized behavior and I to her stark surprise replied that it was civilization as known to Indians and that in most cases Indians walk past each other and definitely folks of opposite gender without acknowledging them and more often than not completely dismissing their existence.
 Even insects like ants (low on the species scale) with just the basic needs of finding food, reproducing and defending know the importance of communication and do so with other members of the group.
 Similar is the case with a group of dogs.
 Even when not of the same pack they never fail to acknowledge and interact with other dogs.
 They sniff, play or at least fight because that helps them with the group dynamics.
 Not Hindus though, we have been taught that a civilized person actually ignores another coming down the road and definitely so when it is someone of the opposite gender.
 Can't but exclaim how cunning are the ways in which Brahmins have tailored Hindu customs and traditions to look pretty inconsequential while effectively sustaining the rigid and inhuman caste system.
-A sad state it is when we realize that the very religion that is to bind us into a family has laid down the customs and traditions that render us indifferent to the very existence of our neighbors.
+A sad state it is when we realize that the very religion that is to bind us into a family has laid down the customs and traditions that render us indifferent to the very existence of our neighbors.5.
+Dalit organizations, Caste Watch Groups and the truth they are failing to expose

 As my last observation I would like to mention some aspects of the Dalit and Caste watch groups that exist abroad.
 These organizations I feel suffer from the same issue of fighting the symptoms than addressing the actual root cause.
 None of them I can say have dared to take up an ideological approach like BAMCEF has taken.
 Consequently they are looking at political and legal means to contain caste system and its discrimination.
 Please take note that I have used the word contain and not annihilate because legal and political recourse will only help contain caste system and not annihilate the same.
 Work done by these caste watch groups is akin to neighborhood watch in residential areas.
 Fundamental necessity for such a watch group is that most of the homes in the neighborhood follow the rules and it's only a handful of neibhors or rather intruders that go against such rules.
 Assuming a neighborhood of 100 houses, neighborhood watch will be a success if all 100 houses are living lawfully (at least forced to live lawfully) and at least 95% are willing to participate in the watch duties so that incidents (thefts, burglaries) are prevented and in case of an occurrence, are identified before great damage is done and the culprits get away.
 As part of this watch even if the neighborhood remains safe for an extended period of time it is not because all the thieves and burglars have been reformed it is just because you have stood a constant guard.
 You run the risk of these incidents reoccurring the moment you drop your guard.
 On the same lines, for caste watch groups to succeed most of the citizens of the country should be living lawfully and the miscreants need be just a handful and this is so in case of countries like the US and Britain.
 Hence containing the ill effects of caste system by legal and political methods seems feasible and might enjoy some success.
 However do note that even when not practiced in day to day life Hindus always carry caste around and its effects can manifest in ways unclear/impossible for legal and/or political action.
 What I would like to share with these organizations is that they should for sure establish legal and political systems to contain caste issues but then focus their efforts towards an ideological movement.
 To use an analogy a vaccine (ideological solution) has been developed for this epidemic (caste system) and we need to put efforts to get this vaccine out to all corners of the world and vaccinate all that are affected and are in close proximity.
 It would be counterproductive to not do so.
 Assuming that by just beefing up our customs/border patrol we can keep our countries safe is outright foolish.
 We owe it to these great countries and country men who have welcomed us with open arms, given us the opportunities we couldn't dream of back in India and consider them one of their own to give them the complete truth.
-And the truth I am talking about is clearly presented in the following excerpt by Babasaheb from his book - Annihilation of Caste.
+And the truth I am talking about is clearly presented in the following excerpt by Babasaheb from his book - Annihilation of Caste."All the same, it must be recognized that the Hindus observe Caste not because they are inhuman or wrong-headed.
+They observe Caste because they are deeply religious.
+People are not wrong in observing Caste.
+In my view, what is wrong is their religion, which has inculcated this notion of Caste.
+If this is correct, then obviously the enemy, you must grapple with, is not the people who observe Caste, but the Shastras which teach them this religion of Caste."

 And this is the truth we need to bring to light 'that the religion (Hinduism) is the culprit!
 Also note that failure of legal and political system as a means to end caste system is readily evident in India.
 Constitution prepared by Babasaheb mentions all such equal rights and anti-caste laws but has failed to liberate the Mulnivasis.